 Over a third of pollutions are caused by wipes, sanitary products, leftover cooking fats and grease blocking pipes.
 Once blocked, wastewater can come back up through manholes and into rivers or streams, which can be harmful to local wildlife.

 Other things like chemical spills and farming run-off can also cause pollutions.
-We also have our part to play in monitoring our sites and storm overflows to help protect the environment.
+We also have our part to play in monitoring our sites and storm overflows to help protect the environment and the communities we serve.

 What we're doing

-To protect the environment and local communities, our teams work 24/7 to clear, monitor and maintain pipes and pumps.
+To protect the environment and local communities, our teams work 24/7 keeping sewers flowing – clearing, monitoring and maintaining pipes and pumps.
 To do this, we're using smart technology to alert us of blockages before they become a problem, reducing the risk of avoidable sewer flooding and potential pollutions.

 How you can help